seatgeek/docker-mirror/README.md

 CONFIG_FILE           | config.yaml    | config file to use
-DOCKERHUB_USER        | unset          | optional user to authenticate to docker hub with DOCKERHUB_PASSWORD    | unset          | optional password to authenticate to docker hub with
+DOCKERHUB_USER        | unset          | optional user to authenticate to docker hub with DOCKERHUB_PASSWORD    | unset          | optional password to authenticate to docker hub with LOG_LEVEL             | unset          | optional control the log level output PREFIX                | unset          | optional only mirror images that match the defined prefix